Jean-Michel Parasiliti di Para

-Jean-Michel Parasiliti di Para (or Jean-Michel Parasiliti named Para) (26 March 1942 – 16 December 2017) was the pretender to the throne of the Kingdom of Araucanía and Patagonia under the name of Antoine IV from 9 January 2014 to 16 December 2017.
+Jean-Michel Parasiliti di (or dit) Para (26 March 1942 – 16 December 2017) was the pretender to the throne of the Kingdom of Araucanía and Patagonia under the name of Antoine IV from 9 January 2014 to 16 December 2017.
 The kingdom has been described as "an ephemeral 19th-century state" and as a "strange symbolic monarchy".

 Biography

 Early life and work

 Jean-Michel Parasiliti was a French military veteran who served in the Algerian War, being awarded the Combatant's Cross, the North Africa Medal, and the North Africa Security and Order Operations Commemorative Medal, with Algeria bar, among others.
 After his career in the military he turned to social work, specializing in the care of children and adults with intellectual disabilities.
 He received a range of national civil honours including the National Order of Merit (in 1995) and the Order of Academic Palms.
 He was married, with two children, and was of Sicilian descent.
 He held a doctorate in the history of civilization.